OlanikeCJ/Supply_Chain_Analysis/README.md

 ---
 ## Calculations

-Click to view DAX expressions used for these insights.
+Click [DAX](https://github.com/OlanikeCJ/Supply_Chain_Analysis/blob/main/DAX%20calculations) to view some of the calculations used for these insights.

 ## General Logistics Recommendations